Jump to:

 And if you're still looking for calorie counts, you may run my recipes through a calorie counter on your own time.
 I will not be doing it for you.

 Yes!
 I'm a professionally trained pastry chef.
-I earned my certification in pastry arts from Cambridge School of Culinary Arts in January 2021.
+I earned my certification in pastry arts from Cambridge School of Culinary Arts in January 2021, graduating as valedictorian of my class.
 I'm also ServSafe Management certified.

 I develop my own recipes — some are inspired by other recipes, recipes I grew up with, or are adapted from existing recipes.
 Others are recipes I dream up from scratch or that I make because a friend or family member requested it.